ENA warmly welcomes announcement from UK Government.

 - Over 90 bio-methane have been connected to gas grids around the country to help provide new sources of green gas to homes (ABDA, ENA).

 - Research conducted by KPMG in 2016 found that evolving the role of Britain’s gas networks infrastructure so they play a part in meeting our decarbonisation targets could save £214bn by 2050.
-This research can be found online.
+This research is attached.

 - Independent YouGov polling commissioned by ENA in May 2018 found that 75% of people support the Government doing more to prioritise the production & use of domestic green gas over fossil fuel gas.
-The polling can be found online here.
+The polling is attached.

 - ENA's Gas Decarbonisation Pathways Project is a major industry initiative to build on the work that Britain’s gas networks have been undertaking to build a low cost, low carbon network and develop new technologies that make the most of biogas, bioSNG, hydrogen and smart hybrid heating systems.
 More information is available here.

 - Key facts about Britain’s energy network companies: